Asset Upload

 |---|---|

-Name | Original file name |
+Name | File name from the request |

-FileName | Original file name |
+FileName | File name from the request |

-ContentType | From form file MIME type |
+ContentType | Detected from the file extension |

 Length | File size in bytes |